-The interference of the military in politics after the democratisation was restricted to block any attempts of opening the archives of the dictatorship.
-However, Murilo de Carvalho argues that this started to change in 2015,415 amid the political and economic crisis of Rousseff's second term, when General Hamilton Mourão claimed that 'awakening of the patriotic fight' was the way out of the political crisis.
-416 Mourão would be elected vice-president on Bolsonaro's ticket in 2018.
+The interference of the military in politics after the democratization was restricted to block any attempts of opening the archives of the dictatorship.
+However, Murilo de Carvalho argues that this stated to change in 2015414, amid the political and economic crisis of Rousseff's second term, when Gen. Hamilton Mourão claimed that "awakening of the patriotic fight" was the way out for the political crisis.415 Mourão would be elected vice-president on Bolsonaro's ticket in 2018.

 The military had already played an important role in Temer's government.
-Politically weak, he conceded positions never occupied by the armed forces since the democratisation in 1985 and also approved the military intervention in Rio de Janeiro in 2018.
-The Army Commander-in-Chief General Villas Boas said they needed 'guarantees to act without the risk of another truth commission'.
-417 The military was now definitively active in the political landscape.
+Politically weak, he conceded positions never occupied by the armed forces since the democratization in 1985 and also approved the military intervention in Rio de Janeiro in 2018.
+The Army Commander-in-Chief Gen. Villas Boas said they needed "guaranties to act without the risk of another truth commission".416 The military was now definitively active in the political landscape.